moleculerjs/site/source/docs/0.14/testing.md

 ---

-Writing (unit) tests is a crucial part of software development as it ensures that all of the components of our application work as expected.
+Writing (unit) tests is a crucial part of software development as it ensures that all the components of an application work as expected.
 This page covers how to test a typical Moleculer-based application.

 {% note info Testing Frameworks %}
 Please note that we use [Jest](https://jestjs.io/) for testing.
 However, you can also use any other testing framework that offers the same capabilities.